ValiNiculae/VirtualDocker/README.md

 # VirtualDocker
 A docker development environment setup with VirtualBox.
-I built a shell script that will have a lot a utility actions so that you don't need to know docker or linux commands.
+I built a shell script that will have a lot of utility actions so that you don't need to know docker or linux commands.

 ### How to install
 `` git clone git@github.com:ValiNiculae/VirtualDocker.git ``